inercaso/flfa-labs/6-parser-ast-build/report-files/lab6-report.md

 ```

 #### 4. Parser Implementation
-The parser uses a recursive descent approach to build the AST:
+The parser uses a recursive descent approach to build the AST.
+This implementation follows the classic recursive descent parsing pattern, where each grammar rule is implemented as a method in the parser class.
+The parser maintains a current position in the token stream and tracks the current musical section and bar.
+It uses type checking to determine how to integrate new nodes and automatically creates bars when needed.
+The implementation handles the hierarchical structure of musical notation, ensuring that each element is placed in its proper context within the tree.

 ```python
 class Parser: